 The Cultural Development Network cooperates with a range of partners in all its activities, bringing benefits for both parties.
 Current partnerships include:

-Arts Victoria is the state government body responsible for the arts, supporting a diverse mix of arts and cultural activity across the state.
-CDN and Arts Victoria currently work together to support Castanet network.
-CDN took a major role in Arts Victoria’s arts and disability research project, in 2010, and Arts Victoria contributes to support for CDN’s annual operations in Victoria and has previously supported many of CDN’s initiatives including conferences Expanding Cultures and Generations.
+Creative Victoria is the state government body responsible for the arts, supporting a diverse mix of arts and cultural activity across the state.
+CDN and Creative Victoria currently work together to support Castanet network.
+CDN took a major role in Creative Victoria’s arts and disability research project, in 2010, and Creative Victoria contributes to support for CDN’s annual operations in Victoria and has previously supported many of CDN’s initiatives including conferences Expanding Cultures and Generations.
 In 2016 Creative Victoria adopted CDN’s schema of outcomes for their Organisation Investment Program reporting.

 The Australia Council for the Arts is the Australian Government’s arts funding and advisory body, supporting Australia’s arts through funding, strengthening and developing the arts sector.
 CDN and the Australia Council collaborate on a range of projects, including the National Local Government Cultural Forum, through funding for the Arts Central project and previous initiatives including Generations.